What you can and cannot place in your green organics bin

 At the Lismore Recycling & Recovery Centre we are closing the loop on organics recycling, turning organic material collected from homes into nutrient-rich BIOcycle compost for local farms and backyard gardens.

-Once kerbside organics bins are brought to our facility, the material is stockpiled into rows on the composting pad where they break down into rich compost over a period of at least three months.
+Once kerbside organics bins are brought to our facility, the material is stockpiled into rows on the composting pad where they break down into rich compost.

-We want to make beautiful, organic compost and mulch for residents, and the faster we can do this the better.
+We want to make beautiful compost for all our residents.
 We provide red and yellow bins for waste and recyclables, so please only place organic materials in your green organics bin.